We welcome all visitors to the Roman Baths including those with additional access needs.

-We offer dedicated sessions throughout the day in 15 minute time slots for visitors with additional access needs.
+We offer sessions throughout the day in 15 minute time slots for visitors with additional access needs.
 These sessions need to be booked at least 48 hours in advance.
-Please call the Bookings team on 01225 477785.
+Please email or call the Bookings team on 01225 477785.

 There is level access from the Abbey Church Yard entrance to most of the ground floor areas including the 18th century Pump Room, the Sun Lounge which overlooks the hot spring and the outside Terrace which overlooks the Great Bath.
 The front door opening width is 1320mm (52in).
 There is also level access to the main Roman Baths shop from Stall Street.

 Access to the teaching space, mezzanine displays, lower museum, Great Bath and East Baths is via four accessible lifts.
 For safety reasons a maximum of four wheelchair users can access the lower levels at any one time.
 The maximum width of the lift is 1200mm.
 There is one accessible toilet close to the Roman Baths entrance and one at the beginning of the Kings Bath corridor.

 We have British Sign Language tours available on Opus Touch handsets available free of charge with your ticket.
 These are issued beside our audioguides.
 If you are a hearing aid user, we can provide you with an audioguide compatible with the "T" switch on hearing aids.
 We can also provide a printed copy of the audioguide text.